Paanini/paanini.github.com/_posts/2014-03-24-taking-notes.md

 Today I started using [Simplenote](http://simplenote.com/), which is a beauuuutiful app.
 It’s extremely bare-bones – only plain-text is supported, but it has really fast search and you can use tags for better organization.
 The real clincher for me was that I could use [Resoph Notes](http://resoph.com/ResophNotes/Welcome.html) on Windows, which gives you the option of storing the notes as plain-text files.
 Naturally, I opted to backup my notes in my Dropbox folder (which used to be part of their premium plan), so any files added to that folder get synced to Simplenote’s servers.

 The productivity geek in me is happy now :)

+**Update (18/6/2014)** - There's a new app for Windows called [Notation](http://getnotation.com/), similar to Notational Velocity for Mac, that sync with Simplenote.
+It's much better looking than Resoph Notes and can be invoked from anywhere using a global shortcut.
+It's definitely an improvement over Resoph Notes (which doesn't run automatically on startup), so it's worth taking a look at.